Sergey Yastrebov: Biography

-In the December 2011, primaries of candidates from the United Russia party for the post of mayor of Yaroslavl, Yastrebov won, but he did not take part in the elections. as Governor of Yaroslavl Oblast, Sergey Vakhrukov made a bet on businessman Yakov Yakushev, who lost the election to opposition candidate Yevgeny Urlashov.
+In December 2011, primaries of candidates from the United Russia party for the post of mayor of Yaroslavl, Yastrebov won, but he did not take part in the elections. as Governor of Yaroslavl Oblast, Sergey Vakhrukov made a bet on businessman Yakov Yakushev, who lost the election to opposition candidate Yevgeny Urlashov.
 Russian President Dmitry Medvedev noted on 27 April 2012 that such a situation, when one person wins the primaries and another is sent to the polls, is "unacceptable".

 On 19 March 2012, Yastrebov was appointed Deputy Governor of Yaroslavl Oblast.
 Yastrebov's powers included coordination of the activities of the regional state bodies, structural units of the regional government apparatus responsible for the implementation of state policy in the field of local self-government, state orders, interaction with compatriots, implementation of state policy in the field of migration.
 Yastrebov was also functionally subordinate to the local government department and the regional department of state order.

 On 28 April 2012, by the Decree of the President of the Russian Federation, Yastrbov was appointed Acting Governor of Yaroslavl Oblast to replace Vakhrukov, who had retired.

 On 4 May 2012, Medvedev submitted Yastrebov's candidacy to the Yaroslavl Oblast Duma for his approval as governor of the Yaroslavl Oblast.

 On 5 May, the Yaroslavl Oblast Duma approved Yastrebov as the governor of the Yaroslavl Oblast.

 On 28 July 2016, he voluntarily resigned from the post of governor.

 On 23 January 2017, Yastrebov was appointed Deputy Minister of Natural Resources of the Russian Federation.